Cranberry Meatballs

 Ingredient Substitutions

-This is a pretty straight forward recipe.
-Most of the substations you might make would affect the flavor, and the moisture level but not make or bread your recipe per se.
+This is a pretty straightforward recipe.
+Most of the substations you might make would affect the flavor and the moisture level but not make or break your recipe per se.

 - Use agave instead of maple syrup